ryanq47/WhisperNet-Offensive/Documentation/docs/General/Project_Architecture.md

 - `plugins` - DIR: Holds plugins, which are used to enhance the functionality of the app.
 Plugins *have* routable endpoints.
-    What is a plugin?
-A plugin is a single python file that adds extensibilty to the app